CuonggTV/PRJ192_Workshop/README.md

   <summary>Log in</summary>

   - [ ] Check input empty or full spaces (use trim).
-  - [ ] Check username and password match -> if not, send error.
+  - [ ] Check if username and password match -> send redirect to home page.
+  - [ ] If not match, send error.
 </details>

 <details>